 Phishing Safety Guidelines

-E-mail safety is a concern for all users because e-mail is an integral part of our daily lives.
-But e-mail communication is often targeted by hackers and other scam artists, as a means to install malware on your computer or have you provide your information for what seems like a valid reason.
-Because they are good at what they do, it is often difficult to determine which e-mails are legitimate and which are frauds.
-This guide will assist you in determining if the e-mail/hyperlink/other form of communication is legitimate.
-If you have any doubts about the authenticity of an e-mail or hyperlink or e-mail attachment, do not click on the link, download a file, or provide any information that may be requested.
-Contact Dornsife Technology Services for assistance with any suspicious e-mails or other electronic communication.
+Confidential information safety is a concern for all users.
+Our personal information is targeted by hackers and other scam artists, as a means to install malware on your computer or have you provide your information for what seems like a valid reason.
+Because they are good at what they do, it is often difficult to determine which attempts are legitimate and which are frauds.
+This guide will assist you in determining if a telephone call, e-mail/hyperlink/ or other form of communication is legitimate.
+If you have any doubts about the authenticity of a communication, do not click on the link, download a file, or provide any information that may be requested.
+Contact Dornsife Technology Services for assistance with any suspicious e-mails or other communication.

 What is Phishing?

-Phishing is designed, primarily, to steal money through fraudulent means, such as websites that ask for you to enter personal information or by installing malware on your computer that will steal your personal information.
+Phishing is designed, primarily, to steal money or your personal identification information through fraudulent means, such as websites that ask for you to enter personal information or by installing malware on your computer that will steal your personal identification information.

-Phishing generally comes to you in the form of an e-mail.
-You may receive an e-mail that appears to be legitimate, from a service or organization with which you interact regularly.
-Because the hackers and scam artists are very skilled, the e-mails look authentic.
-However, there are a few ways in which you can determine if the e-mail actually is authentic.
+Phishing generally comes to you in the form of an e-mail or a telephone call.
+You may receive an e-mail or phone call that appears to be legitimate, from a service or organization with which you interact regularly.
+Because the hackers and scam artists are very skilled, these communications look and sound authentic.
+However, there are a few ways in which you can determine if the communication actually is authentic.

 Anatomy of a Phishing E-mail